timnaimov/CIS-4400-HW/README.md

 Homework #2

 You are required to choose the previous data from homework 1.
 If you want to change your data, you are free to do so.
 However, you will have to start the whole homework 1 and it will not be graded.
 You are free to use any cloud provider.
 You are required to check the feedback from the professor.

 Step 1: Transformation

 Once you have stored the data, the next steps would be to transform the data.
 Data should be transformed according to specific business rules.
 While transformation the data, you should consider the following.
-·       Unified date format YYYY-MM-DD
-·       Splitting the date into multiple unit (Year, Quarter, Month, Day, Hour, etc…) ·       Removing NULL values if necessary
-·       Removing Duplicates rows if necessary
-·       Verify Data against data reference (currency, state, zipcode, county, NAICS, GICS, etc) ·       Use the correct data type each new fact generated.
-·       Adding one or many columns
-·       Summing two or more columns
-·       Create a Data Mapping that will serve be incorporated into your data dictionary tools. o   It should contain the name of the fields, their data type, their description, the source column and the destination column.
+- [x] It should contain the name of the fields, their data type, their description, the source column and the destination column.
+- [x] Create a Data Mapping that will serve be incorporated into your data dictionary tools.
+- [x] Summing two or more columns
+- [x] Adding one or many columns
+- [x] Use the correct data type each new fact generated.
+- [x] Verify Data against data reference (currency, state, zipcode, county, NAICS, GICS, etc)
+- [x] Removing Duplicates rows if necessary
+- [x] Removing NULL values if necessary
+- [x] Splitting the date into multiple unit (Year, Quarter, Month, Day, Hour, etc…)
+- [x] Unified date format YYYY-MM-DD

 This is only a limited version of what you can do.
 There is more to that.
 Remember also to update your data dictionary.

 You have the following options:
         1. Use a transformation tool ETL tools to do the transformation.
         2. Create scripts that does this transformation.
         3. Git repository Updated.

 Deliverables - 5pts
-·       Scripts from previous steps updated.
+- [x] Git Repository Updated
+- [x] ETL fully created to push the data to DataWarehouse
+- [x] Data transformation project created on the cloud in case you are using Option One
-·       Data Mapping Created.
+- [x] Data Mapping Created.
 Data dictionary updated.
-·       Data transformation project created on the cloud in case you are using Option One ·       ETL fully created to push the data to DataWarehouse ·       Git Repository Updated
+- [x] Scripts from previous steps updated.

 Step 2: Modeling

 Once you have done the transformation, you will need to update the modeling of the data warehouse.
 Remember the Data Warehouse contains already two main aspects.
 A fact table and a dimension table.
 The fact table must have a surrogate key as well as each dimension table.
 Modeling can be done using any tools.
 Your data warehouse should be in Redshift.

 Deliverables  - 1pts
-·       Data Model documented showing the fact table and the dimension table.
-·       Scripts that create the Data Warehouse
-·       Scripts from previous steps updated.
-·       Data Warehouse Created in AWS with Redshift
-·       Data Inserted into the Data Warehouse
+- [x] Git Repository Updated
-·       Data Warehouse accessible to everyone in the team and can’t be accessed through a client (DBeaver, DataGrip) ·       Git Repository Updated
+- [x] Data Warehouse accessible to everyone in the team and can’t be accessed through a client (DBeaver, DataGrip)
+- [x] Data Inserted into the Data Warehouse
+- [x] Data Warehouse Created in AWS with Redshift
+- [x] Scripts from previous steps updated.
+- [x] Scripts that create the Data Warehouse
+- [x] Data Model documented showing the fact table and the dimension table.

 Step 3: Serving Data

-You will be using an online visualization tool to show the data that you have transform.
+You will be using an online visualization tool to show the data that you have to transform.
 You should apply all the visualization practices you have seen in all sessions.
 The following must be part of the Visual:
-·       A Filtering tool by date or by dimension: When you filter by date, all charts should change based on the filter ·       A Pie Chart
+- [x] A Heat Map
+- [x] A Line Chart
-·       A Column Chart
+- [x] A Column Chart
-·       A Line Chart
+- [x] A Pie Chart
-·       A Heat Map
-As part of the service DATA as well, you will need to create a api that will generate a csv file that contains a summary of the data.
+- [x] A Filtering tool by date or by dimension: When you filter by date, all charts should change based on the filter As part of the service DATA as well, you will need to create an api that will generate a csv file that contains a summary of the data.
 This is optional.

 Deliverables - 5pts
-·       Git Repository Updated
-·       A link using AWS Quick Sight that connects to the Data Warehouse and shows the data.
+- [x] A PowerBI or a Tableau Link
-·       An API using python script that will generate data in a csv format which can be used by Data Analyst.
+- [x] An API using Python script that will generate data in a csv format which can be used by Data Analyst.
-·       A PowerBI or a Tableau Link
-·       Notes :
+- [x] A link using AWS Quick Sight that connects to the Data Warehouse and shows the data.
+- [x] Git Repository Updated

-All deliverables mut be in the Github/Azure Devops/ Jira Board (this is your final report) with all the tasks you have executed including a readme that explain the project.
+Notes: All deliverables must be in the Github/Azure Devops/ Jira Board (this is your final report) with all the tasks you have executed including a readme that explains the project.